CeluvPlay (CELB) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CeluvPlay Historical Price

-According to the latest data gathered on CeluvPlay live price page, the current price of CeluvPlay is 0.000196USD.
+According to the latest data gathered on CeluvPlay live price page, the current price of CeluvPlay is 0.000184USD.
 The circulating supply of CeluvPlay(CELB) is

 In the past 24 hours, CeluvPlay has shown a price movement of